ragibasif/oro/README.md

 # oro

-Oro is a scripting language that takes inspiration from Lua, Python,Go, and C.
+Oro is a programming language that takes inspiration from Lua, Python,Go, and C.

 Disclaimer: **For educational and recreational purposes only.**